kontena/homebrew-kontena/README.md

 brew install --HEAD kontena
 ```

-This is also possiblefrom the homebrew-core without subscribing to this tap.
+This is also possible from the homebrew-core without subscribing to this tap.

 ### Previous versions